jokob-sk/NetAlertX/front/plugins/set_password/README.md

 ### Notes

-- The plugin is executed on the `RUN` type `before_config_save` so it's possible to update the `pialert.conf` file before the data is loaded into the app.
+- The plugin is executed on the `RUN` type `before_config_save` so it's possible to update the `app.conf` file before the data is loaded into the app.
-- The executed command is stored in the `CMD` setting: `/home/pi/pialert/back/pialert-cli set_password {password}`
+- The executed command is stored in the `CMD` setting: `/app/back/pialert-cli set_password {password}`
 - The `{password}` parameter is replaced via the parameter and setting below:

 ```json